Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/Chaoicci.md

 Note: I added `child_id` as a random effect (as: `(1 | ID)`), since a random effect is needed for the `lmer()` function.

+The summary of the model looks like this:

     ## Linear mixed model fit by REML. t-tests use Satterthwaite's method [
     ## lmerModLmerTest]
     ## Formula: qi_post ~ Intervention * Motivation + qi_pre + (1 | child_id)